Save a login

 1Password may suggest usernames and email addresses from your Identity items.

-in the password field and choose Use Suggested Password.
+- Select the password field then choose Use Suggested Password.
+Or select

-If you don’t see Use Suggested Password, click
+If you don’t see Use Suggested Password, select

 - 1Password will ask you to save your new login.
-Click Save.
+Select Save.

 Get help